Have you been looking for a great watch under $500? We’ve got you covered. Here are more than 20 awesome options to choose from.

 - Price: $425

-We had to kick things off with what is arguably the best watch under $500 in the world: the Seiko SARB033.
+We had to include what used to be arguably the best watch under $500 in the world: the Seiko SARB033.

-This is usually my #1 recommendation for first time watch buyers who want something they can wear every day and who don’t want to spend more than $500.
+In the past, this was usually my #1 recommendation for first time watch buyers who want something they can wear every day and who didn’t want to spend more than $500.

 The SARB033 can be worn with almost any outfit and for almost any occasion.
 The stainless steel and black combo will look just as good in 50 years as it does now, which is a good thing because this watch will probably still be ticking.